INTERNATIONAL ASSOCIATION OF

 winner’s name, the year and investigation’s designation

 The recipient will be determined by a committee comprised of Western Regional Chapter Executive Board members.
-Please submit nominations to 2014-2015 WRC-IAATI President Annette Jacobs and Treasurer Rick Greenwood by July 15, 2015.
+Please submit nominations to 2017-2018 WRC-IAATI President Mick O'Neill and Treasurer Rick Greenwood by August 16, 2017.
 Please submit a 1 page description of the nomination.
-The cut-off date for the nominated activity is between June 15, 2014 and June 15, 2015.
-The award will be presented during the International Association of Auto Theft Investigators (IAATI) Seminar in Phoenix, AZ, taking place on August 9-14, 2015.
-For further information on the Seminar, please click here.
+The cut-off date for the nominated activity is between June 15, 2017 and June 15, 2018.

-If you have any questions, feel free to contact Annette Jacobs or Rick Greenwood.
+If you have any questions, feel free to contact Mick O'Neill or Rick Greenwood.

 The 2014 Award was presented at the January 2015 Western States Auto Theft Investigators, Southern Chapter Training Meeting / Luncheon in Cerritos on January 15, 2015.
 The 2014 WRC-IAATI Executive Board Achievement of Excellence Award was presented to the California Attorney General Financial Fraud and Special Prosecutions Unit.
 WRC IAATI 1st Vice President Dennis Frias presented the award to Los Angeles Distict California Deputy Attorney General Edward Skelly, who coincidently was one of the guest speakers at the training meeting giving a presentation of the complex conspiracy case that led to the award.